 Losing money means that your expenses were greater than revenues.
 In this case, your business has a net loss and is not profitable.

 Set period of time means that the P&L includes activity for a defined time period, say a month, a quarter or a year.
-One starts at zero, track all of the revenues and expenses for that period, and at the end of the period, you stop and write that number down.
-When you start a new period, you start from zero.
+You start at zero, track all of the revenues and expenses for that period, and at the end of the period, you stop and write that number down.
+When you start a new period, you start again from zero.
 For more on dates and time and how both tie into your financial statements, see here.

 In graph format, your financial statements look a bit like this: